haastrupea/mainlandhouses/README.md

 ## Setting up

--create "config" folder in the root of the project and create "database.php" in to it
+--- create "config" folder in the root of the project and create "database.php" in to it

 and fill it with the following content